-It’s also known as nail polish remover, because acetone is used in many nail polish removers.
+It’s also known as a nail polish remover because acetone is used in many nail polish removers.
 Use the 100 percent pure acetone or get the nail polish remover with acetone.

 - Take good quality acetone and cotton balls.
 Dip the gorilla glue into the acetone and apply it to the surface you want to remove gorilla glue.